Deal Origination System

 Interaction Log

 Every meeting, call, email, event.
 Auto-calculate "days since last contact" and flag relationships going stale (>30 days = yellow, >60 days = red).
-Light tracked "liveliness" of wallets — you track liveliness of relationships.
+Track liveliness of relationships the way a trading desk tracks liveliness of positions.

 3